LiangliangNan/PolyFit/ReadMe.md

   Our algorithm consists of few major steps.
 This demo version provides a user interface with a few buttons (with numbered icons) and screen hints corresponding to these steps.

 ### About the solvers
-Two solvers (Gurobi and lp_solve) are available in PolyFit.
+Two solvers, namely Gurobi and lp_solve, are available in PolyFit.
 The Gurobi solver is more reliable and is always your first choice.
 The open source lp_solve solver can only solve tiny problems.
 It is too slow and may not guarantee to succeed.
 For example the data "000-bld_02", Gurobi takes only 0.02 seconds, while lp_solve 15 minutes.
 For your convenience, the dynamic library of Gurobi is included in this distribution, but you may still need to obtain a license (free for academic use) from https://user.gurobi.com/download/licenses/free-academic.

 ### About the timing